 The expression may have started as a warning about the risk of waking a potentially dangerous animal, but it later turned metaphorical.
 By the time it became established as a proverb its meaning had 'leave well alone', or as we might have it in the 21st century, "if it ain't broke don't fix it".

-The cautionary phrase was well enough known by the 16th century for it to have been included as a proverb in John Heywood's definitive A Dialogue Prouerbes English Tongue, 1546:
+The cautionary phrase was well enough known by the 16th century for it to have been included as a proverb in John Heywood's definitive A Dialogue conteinyng the nomber in effect of all the Prouerbes in the Englishe tongue, 1546: